centrify/jenkins-centrifyvault-plugin/README.md

 ## Introduction

 This plugin adds a build wrapper to set environment variables and also extends Jenkins Credentials Plugin to provide credentials stored in Centrify Vault to Jenkins jobs.
-It injects retrieved credentails from Centrify Vault into build freestyle and pipeline project.
+It injects retrieved credentials from Centrify Vault into build freestyle and pipeline project.

 ## Getting started

 The plugin is packaged in self-contained **.hpi** file which can be installed via Jenkins web UI or CLI.
-Refer to [Managing Plugins](https://www.jenkins.io/doc/book/managing/plugins/) for details of how to intall the plugin.
+Refer to [Managing Plugins](https://www.jenkins.io/doc/book/managing/plugins/) for details of how to install the plugin.

 ## Configuration